 The confederation bridge is the massive bridge that connects PEI to New Brunswick.
 You’ll pass over it by taking the Trans-Canada Highway across the Northumberland Strait to PEI.
 It’s an impressive bridge—the longest in Canada!

 We’re highlighting the bridge here because it’s good to know that there is a Toll for crossing the bridge.
-For 2021 the round-trip cost of using the bridge is $48.50 for a standard two-axle vehicle.
+For 2021 the round-trip cost of using the bridge is $50.25 for a standard two-axle vehicle.
+You can find more information on the fees here.

 Point East Coast Drive